elorisraeli/Ex1_Java/README.md

 Go to your path where you download the file and extract the files to your computer, than open the file as a project in your IDE.

 ## Usage
-To see how the communication between the classes works you can run the Main java class and to understand by the code the details.
+To see how the communication between the classes works you can run the Test class in the path: "src/test/java/Tests.java" and to understand by the code the details.

 ## Contributing
 Elor Israeli and Roni Michaeli